I've left school and I'm stuck

 The information below lists some of the options available to you if you've left school and didn't quite get the grades you wanted or aren't sure what to do next.

-If you're 16-19 and not in education, employment or training (NEET), you can get 1-1 help and support from a Youth Support Worker.
-They will be able to work with you to explore your options and offer advice and guidance.
+If you're 16-19 and not in education, employment or training (NEET), you can get 1-1 help and support from a Young Person's Worker or Early Help Coach.
+They will be able to work with you to explore your options and offer advice and guidance - maybe things you haven't thought of before.

 A traineeship is an education and training programme with work experience that is focused on giving you the skills and experience that employers are looking for.
 It includes: